- Instructions for Form 8038 - Main Contents

 That meets the requirements of subsections (c), (g), (i)(1), and (l) of section 143; and

 That does not meet the private business tests of sections 141(b)(1) and (2).

 Qualified small issue bond.

-This is part of an issue not exceeding $1 million of which 95% or more of the net proceeds are to be used to finance (a) land, (b) depreciable property, or (c) a redemption of a prior issue of (a) or (b).
+This is part of an issue not exceeding $1 million of which 95% or more of the net proceeds are to be used to finance (a) land or depreciable property to be used for manufacturing, or subject to additional limitations, farming purposes, or (b) a redemption of a prior issue of qualified small issue bonds.
 The $1 million limit can be increased to $10 million if an election is made to take certain capital expenditures into account.
 See section 144(a).